tvooo/thesis/Concepts.md

 Lookup performance
   ~ The variable lookup through scope chains, as described above, can have an impact on the performance of an application.
 Each time a variable is encountered, the JavaScript engine performs the lookup process, navigating from the bottom of the scope chain upwards until it is found.
 If a variable, which is defined in an ancestor scope (the global scope, for example), is accessed within a deeply nested scope, the lookup process slows down the execution of the program, as shown by \citeasnoun{castorina}.
 He furthermore suggests to cache the variable in a „closer“ scope, if possible.

+Four of these five identified problems—*hoisting*, *closure*, *shadowing*, and *lookup performance*—need to be addressed by the design concepts created in chapter \fullref{ideation} and prototyped in chapter \fullref{design}. *Implicit variable declaration*, however, is already addressed by linting tools and is therefore not in focus of this design process.